Rhythm X

-Rhythm X, Inc. is a non-profit music education organization that operates a competitive indoor percussion ensemble and wind ensemble, as well as an online school for marching music called The X Academy.
+Rhythm X, Inc. is a non-profit music education organization that operates a competitive indoor percussion ensemble, as well as an online school for marching music called The X Academy.
 The company was founded in 2002 by Craig Dunn as the Rhythm X Performance Ensemble.
-The ensembles compete in both the Winter Guard International (WGI) and Mid-East Performance Association (MEPA) circuits in the World Class, which is the classification given to the ensembles that execute musical and visual programs of the highest difficulty.
+The ensembles compete in both the Winter Guard International (WGI) and Indiana Percussion Association (IPA) circuits in the World Class, which is the classification given to the ensembles that execute musical and visual programs of the highest difficulty.
 In 2013, Rhythm X announced the launch of The X Academy, an online and in-person educational program suited for high school and college-age musicians interested in competitive percussion and wind ensembles.
 Later that year the organization announced the addition of its newest ensemble that would compete in the new WGI Winds Division in 2015.
+Rhythm X Winds was operational until their last season in 2020, when they were forced to disband due to financial struggles caused by the COVID-19 pandemic.

 Rhythm X was the 2008, 2009, and 2013 WGI World Champion in Percussion Independent World (PIW) Class and is well-known to indoor marching percussion fans and participants around the world as consistently one of the most highly skilled competitors.
 The percussion ensemble has also gained a reputation for presenting some of the most innovative content at each WGI Percussion World Championship and is a crowd favorite virtually every year.